The Social Services Division provides assistance to seniors, people with disabilities, veterans, and low-income residents of Clackamas County.

-Social Services is dedicated to helping people in need live with self-reliance and independence, and offers many opportunities for all county residents to be socially engaged.
-For seniors and people with disabilities, low income residents and veterans, we offer many programs that help support our community and provide people with the information and resources they need to be healthy and safe.
+Social Services is dedicated to helping people in need live with self-reliance and independence, offering many opportunities for all county residents to be socially engaged.
+For seniors and people with disabilities, low income residents, and veterans, we offer many programs that help support our community and provide people with the information and resources they need to be healthy and safe.

 Social Services is a Division of the Health, Housing, and Human Services (H3S) Department.
 Its director is Brenda Durbin.

-Clackamas County offers many different services to help people find affordable housing, stay in their homes, and protect the rights of landlords and tenants.
+Clackamas County offers many different services and resources to help people find affordable housing, stay in their homes, and protect the rights of landlords and tenants.

 Social Services of Clackamas County is an independent non-profit organization that supports the Social Services Division and assists low income Clackamas County residents.
 Social Services of Clackamas County is entirely staffed by volunteers that work to help fund programs and support volunteers.